 I live in a rural city in Minnesota and with a quick drive around town, I can begin to notice large paintings, engravings, and artwork that find their homes in street allies, school cafeterias, bank lobbies, and even parking lots.
 I even saw an amazing stone World War II memorial engraved at the veteran’s park as a large historic mural.
 These large marble and granite wall tributes are fantastic pieces of black and white decorative information.

 In times past an artist would toil numerous hours preparing and painting an available wall to create a detailed mural.
 Now, with the advent of computers and lasers, an artist can utilize modern technology to design and engrave personal photos in stone, metals and many other materials.

-How do you laser engrave a stone mural?
 I have enjoyed spending the last 18 years working on laser equipment, teaching laser graphics software, and learning how to effectively laser engrave images and pictures on just about every type of material possible.
 Let’s walk through the process but to begin with let’s define what a mural is.
 A mural is any piece of artwork applied directly on a wall, ceiling, or another permanent surface.

 There are at least 4 factors to consider when making a stone mural with a laser machine.

 I. SELECTING AN IMAGE

 Will any photo work?
 No!
 The biggest misconception with laser engraving photos is thinking any photo will work.
 Reflect on the photo itself before thinking about the laser machine or the wall, and you will find that you want the best picture possible to tell your story.
 This image must have clarity, contrast, and noteworthy consideration.
 The picture should be clear and crisp.
 You will be enlarging this image to fill an entire wall so find a picture with as high of resolution as possible, preferably 600 DPI or more.
 Preview your image in black and white as it reveals the best contrast.